fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 As we can see, the application is not able to bind itself to the [port](https://en.wikipedia.org/wiki/Port_(computer_networking)).
 The reason being that port 3001 is already occupied by the previously started json-server.

-We used the command _npm install_ twice, but with slight differences
+We used the command _npm install_ twice, but with slight differences:

 ```js
 npm install axios --save